Brian Keith Sansom – (Managing Director and Head Tailor)

 Brian has lived in Exmouth, the home of BKS, all of his life and learnt his craft through continual experimentation.
 From a teenager making his own clothes resembling his favourite musical influences during the punk era of the late 1970’s, to starting his own business at the age of twenty two with the aid of a Young Enterprise Allowance Scheme.
 Theatrical costumes led to leather fashion garments which evolved into bike leathers.
 BKS has literally been grown from a hobby.
 Perfection and extremely accurate representation have been high on Brian’s list throughout his self-taught career.
 He still insists on measuring all customers himself and continues to take responsibility for all new suit designs and features.
 Very hands on throughout the day to day running of the business, Brian still maintains a huge desire to further refine and improve his BKS suits, constantly looking for finer leather, technically better fabrics and more luxurious components.

-Alison Anderson and Carol Pomeroy (Office) – Front of house
+Alison Keen and Carol Pomeroy (Office) – Front of house

 Alison grew up in Sheffield and attended college there before beginning a working life that saw the first two years overseas.
 She was an air stewardess for 11 years followed by office administrator for another two, all with Monarch Airlines at Gatwick.
 Eventually moving to the West Country in 1997 she has worked in the office at BKS since 2003.
 Initially in an assistant role, Alison now enjoys full control of the administration side of BKS, occupying front of house, stock control and customer relations where you will find her desk organised chaos.
 Her son Frazer, even did a short stint at BKS helping out around the office to gain work experience as a teenager.
 Away from work, Alison enjoys socialising and going out!